doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 tags: deepracer
 ---

-The first thing I wanted to do when I got my DeepRacer was drive it around.
+The first thing I wanted to do when I got my DeepRacer was to drive it around.
 It comes with a web interface where you can run it in "manual" mode, but I wanted to use a gamepad controller.
 (By default the web interface is only controllable via mouse.)

-Since the DeepRacer comes pre-loaded with [ROS Kinetic](http://wiki.ros.org/kinetic), I thought it would be a good idea to use the [ROS joystick package](http://wiki.ros.org/joy) which converts raw joystick driver data into a ROS message and [joy_teleop](http://wiki.ros.org/joy_teleop) to convert the joystick data into the right ROS message.
+Since the DeepRacer comes pre-loaded with [ROS Kinetic](http://wiki.ros.org/kinetic), I thought it would be a good idea to use the [ROS joystick package](http://wiki.ros.org/joy) which converts raw joystick data into a ROS message and [joy_teleop](http://wiki.ros.org/joy_teleop) to convert the joystick data into the right ROS message.

 ## ROS Messages

 The real power of ROS lies in the standardization of messages.
-With ROS there was suddenly a common messaging system and interfaces and it became much easier for researchers at different universities to share the code they developed for their research with each other.
-They were also freed to focus on the portion of the robotics problem they were actually interested in researching instead of spending all of their time on the non-trivial task of bringing up an entire robotic software system.
+ROS provides a standardized messaging system and interfaces which enables researchers at different universities to share the code their research code with each other.
+Using ROS you can focus on the portion of the robotics problem that you're interested in instead of spending all your time on the non-trivial task of bringing up an entire robotic software system.

 So it was an odd choice for Amazon to eschew all standard messages (except for video?) when they released the DeepRacer.
-Also odd is that I couldn't find an open source version of the messages on their github page, making it much more difficult to hack into the system.
+Also odd is that I couldn't find an open-source version of the messages on their Github page, making it much more difficult to hack into the system.

-Since message headers are needed in order for other software to interface with your system, it's somewhat customary in ROS to separate messages into their own package.
+Since message headers are needed for interfacing, it's somewhat customary in ROS to separate messages into their own package.
 That way, outside contributors can both introspect and publish to your interfaces without having to have the rest of your code or dependencies.
 Amazon doesn't appear to have done this.
 They seem to have interleaved the new messages they've created in with the packages they created.

-I'm going to assume that Amazon ignorance of ROS standards/best practices is to blame here.
+I'm going to assume that Amazon's ignorance of ROS standards/best practices is to blame here.
 So I've created a package of the [deepracer messages](https://github.com/athackst/aws_deepracer_msgs) for you (so you don't have to).

 You're welcome Amazon.